szilard/benchm-ml/README.md

 The linear models are not the primary focus of this study because of their not so great accuracy vs the more complex models (on this type of data).
-They are analysed here only to get some sort of baseline.
+They are analyzed here only to get some sort of baseline.

 The R glm function (the basic R tool for logistic regression) is very slow, 500 seconds on *n* = 0.1M (AUC 70.6).
 Therefore, for R the glmnet package is used.
 For Python/scikit-learn LogisticRegression